Sowkk/EmoRec/README.md

 # EmoRec: Emotion Recognition on Song Lyrics using Transformer-based Model Distilbert
 ## Introduction
-EMOREC (Emotion Recognition on Song Lyrics using Transformer-based Model Distilbert) is a project aimed at classifying the emotional content of songs based on their lyrics or MIDI representations.
+EmoRec is a project aimed at classifying the emotional content of songs based on their lyrics or MIDI representations.
 Leveraging Natural Language Processing (NLP) techniques and models like DistilBERT, EMOREC offers a nuanced understanding of emotions expressed in song lyrics.

 ## Project Overview
 The project involves developing NLP models trained on emotion-labeled datasets like GoEmotions.
 These models are then used to classify emotions in song lyrics extracted from various sources, including MIDI files, audio files, and video files.